Jo Hall

 Trendy as they are, as a rule I find succulents quite difficult.
 In my experience the spikier and thinner the leaves of the succulent are, the easier it is to care for.
 Fat, broad leaved succulents seem to turn to mush on me after a while (even if I'm careful to ensure that they only get the tiniest amounts of water!).

 Talking of water, I've mentioned weekly Orchid care, but not what I do to keep the rest of the plants looking happy and healthy.
-I water them all roughly once a week with a few drops of plant food in the water.
-At the same time I remove any obviously dead leaves.
+I water them all roughly once a week with a few drops of plant food in the water during the growing season (April to September in the UK.
+At the same time I remove any obviously dead leaves and surface dust.

 Plants are the perfect addition to your house once you've decluttered and a great, environmentally friendly way to reward yourself for your efforts, as well as having a positive effect on both mental wellbeing and air quality.
 They absolutely add the finishing touches to a space and unlike clothes, they are the one thing you can't have too much of in your home!